rails/sprockets-rails/README.md

 **`config.assets.paths`**

 Add additional load paths to this Array.
-Rails includes `app/assets` and `vendor/assets` for you already.
-Plugins might want to add their custom paths to to this.
+Rails includes `app/assets` for you already.
+Plugins might want to add their custom paths to this.

 **`config.assets.version`**